Esplanade

 No analysis available

-I searched for card/fob access language such as keycard entry, card readers, or electronic entry systems.
-The remarks mention 24-hour security and an on-site resident manager, but not a card-based access system.
+I looked for card/fob-access language such as keycard entry, electronic access, or secured building access controlled by cards.
+The remarks mention 24-hour security, security teams, and on-site management, but nothing about card-based access.

 No analysis available